guardian/self-assessment/README.md

 ## Usage

-1. You need Rust to build the executable.
+1. You need Rust to install `self-assessment`.
 Running the following command will install the Rust toolchain on your machine.
 If Rust is already installed, skip this step.
 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-2. Clone the repository to your local machine and `cd` into the root folder.

-3. Run `cargo build --release` to build the binary executable.
+2. Run `cargo install self-assessment` to install the CLI tool.

-4. `cd` into `target/release`.
-This is where you will find the CLI executable that was built with the previous command.

-5. You can now use the CLI tool!
+3. You can now use the CLI tool!
 But first, you need to generate a GitHub personal access token 👉 [here](https://github.com/settings/tokens/new) 👈\
 Set your preferred expiration date and make sure you grant the **repo** scopes (avoid "No expiration" for security reasons).
 Finally, click "Generate token".\
 **NB**: You will need to re-authenticate once the token expires.
 <img width="744" alt="image" src="https://user-images.githubusercontent.com/57295823/153786937-19a8bda1-2d2c-4df2-9fd0-682b6a15228f.png">